jonlighthall/hello/readme.md

 ## Function
 Each program exhibits the following functionality.
 1. Print `hello world`
-1. Print program/scripting language name
+1. Print programing/scripting language name
-1. Execute a FOR loop with 3 iterations
+1. Execute a FOR loop with 3 iterations and:
    1. Print the iteration number
-   1. Print the word `beep!`
+   1. Print the word `beep`
    2. Print the system default beep
-   3. Add a sleep timer so that each default beep can play in its entirety
+   3. Add a 1 second sleep timer so that each default beep can play in its entirety

 ## Installation